dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 ### **Cancelling Pulsar**

+**As of 10.1.5 this no longer represents a relevant gain with the change to Radiant Moonlight increasing the cooldown of Fury of Elune by 5 seconds.**

 It can be a minor gain to cancel Pulsar **ONCE** in the opener in order to not proc pulsar in your first Incarnation.
 The value of when to cancel fully depends on your haste and whether you are Bloodlusting.
 It will likely have to be determined on a per-boss basis as well due to different timings and boss mechanics.
 Additionally it only really works if you are consistently doing the same thing.
 If forced downtime makes you not proc pulsar in Incarnation naturally it would be for nothing.
 You can add these copies below your character in the advanced section of Raidbots to check what is optimal for your character in a 0 downtime scenario by using [this link](https://gist.github.com/Dsune0/09c4dbf51d381a93aa1158fd9a9da8e9).